300909/MP1-Portfolio/README.md

 ## UX

-My goal in the design was to tell the user a story about a girl, who has grown up in the small city next to the beach, but with the big dreams.
+My goal in the design was to tell the user a story about a girl with the big dreams, who has grown up in the small city by the beach.
 Until one day, life takes her to the big city - Copenhagen.

 Website consists of 4 sections: